Time Management Techniques - Complete Guide for 2026

 Protect Your Focus

 Eliminate distractions during focus time.
-Turn off notifications.
+Turn off notifications, close unnecessary tabs, communicate your focus hours to others.

 Review and Adjust